jxlwqq/http-echo/README.md

 HTTP Echo is a go web server that echos back the arguments given to it.
 Inspired by [hashicorp/http-echo](https://github.com/hashicorp/http-echo).

-Building Multi-Architecture Docker Images With [Buildx](https://docs.docker.com/buildx/working-with-buildx/).
+Building multi-architecture docker images with [Buildx](https://docs.docker.com/buildx/working-with-buildx/).
 Apple chip's users cheers :).

 ### Local
 The default port is 8080, but this is configurable via the `--addr` flag: